chikekennykalu84/TigerGraph-Challenge_STEM-and-SDG-Opportunities-for-Women/README.md

 BUSINESS CHALLENGES/PROBLEM STATEMENTS

 1. Non-availability of a connected repository or database of all Female STEM graduates, Female STEM Practitioners and Female professionals globally, across all countries.
-2. Non-availability of realtime glocal connected cost effective and mentoring newtork for STEM female graduates and professionals.
+2. Non-availability of realtime global connected cost effective and mentoring newtork for STEM female graduates and professionals.
-3. Inefficient and lack of connected STEM professinal and graduates to global opportunities across geographical regions.
+3. Inefficient and lack of connected STEM professionals and graduates to global opportunities across geographical regions.
-4. Lack of efficient and effective connected informative database of SDG goals, opportunities and sub targets for Women across geograhical locations.
+4. Lack of efficient and effective connected informative database of SDG goals, opportunities and sub targets for Women across geographical locations.